rails/weblog/_posts/2018-12-20-timeline-for-the-release-of-Rails-6-0.markdown

 As always, please help us make this a reality by running rails/master for new apps and existing ones, if you sport that High Adventure gene (aka no risk of getting fired if you hit a bug).
 Basecamp 3 is already running rails/master in production, so you know the main branch is at least in pretty good working order!

+Our release manager for Rails 6.0 will be Rafael França with backup from Kasper Timm Hansen 🙏

-To Rails Six Oh And Beyond!
+To Rails Six Oh And Beyond! 🚀🚂